-Don Thompson, a Harvard economist, decided to investigate the art market and its idiosyncrasies and his exhaustive, meticulously researched publication makes for exciting reading.
-It’s called The $12 Million Stuffed Shark: The Curious Economics of Contemporary Art and is one of those un-put-downable books that come around once every few decades.
-But perhaps never has the art market been so illuminatingly exposed and with such comprehensive data to back every claim.
-The book reads like a crime drama with competing international players, conniving art dealers, buyers with wads of money and unbridled hubris – in short a group of influencers almost completely unregulated or scrutinized ruling the roost.
+Don Thompson, a Harvard economist, decided to investigate the art market and its idiosyncrasies.
+His exhaustive, meticulously researched publication makes for exciting reading.
+It is called The $12 Million Stuffed Shark: The Curious Economics of Contemporary Art and is one of the books that are extremely hard to stop reading and they come around once every few decades.
+Perhaps, never has the art market been so illuminatingly exposed and with such comprehensive data to back every claim.
+The book reads like a crime drama with competing international players, conniving art dealers, buyers with wads of money and unbridled hubris – in short, a group of influencers almost completely unregulated or scrutinized ruling the roost.

-“Selfwas the subject of the frequently repeated story that Quinn’s frozen head had melted when the freezer was unplugged I Charles and Nigella’s Eaton Square kitchen during renovations.
+“Self was the subject of the frequently repeated story that Quinn’s frozen head had melted when the freezer was unplugged in Charles and Nigella’s Eaton Square kitchen during renovations.
 It was thought this must be an urban legend, because the head was resold after the defrosting was supposed to have occurred.
-However Jane Furnival of the London Telegraph has reported, quoting Saatchi’s kitchen renovator, that the unplugging and melting did happen, with the renovator horrified when a pool of blood seeped from the freezer.
-If this is true then Quinn replaced the head, at the cost of even more of his blood”.
+However, Jane Furnival of London Telegraph reported, quoting Saatchi’s kitchen renovator that the unplugging and melting did happen, with the renovator horrified when a pool of blood seeped from the freezer.
+If this is true then Quinn replaced the head, at the cost of even more of his blood.”

 Thompson’s book is a significant publication for the art world.
 Though it doesn’t undermine the art, it questions the validity of the market in determining not only prices but the careers of artists and if we are to believe Thompson, a lot of success in the art world is about luck and being at the right place at the right time.